cfarkas/annotate_my_genomes/README.md

 ### (4) I need to annotate and characterize the different types of long-noncoding RNAs in the transcriptome:

-For a detailed characterization of lncRNAs, users can install FEELnc: https://github.com/tderrien/FEELnc The installation of this program can be as follows:
+For a detailed characterization of lncRNAs, users can install FEELnc: https://github.com/tderrien/FEELnc

 ```
 git clone https://github.com/tderrien/FEELnc.git
 cd FEELnc